sam-pop/ataxxGame-AI/README.md

 2:0:0:0:0:0:1:

 Empty spaces are represented by ‘0’s.
 Black pieces are represented by ‘1’s, and white pieces are represented by ‘2’s.
-The move decision should also be printed using the (x-y) coordinate system shown in the board examples.
-For example, the move demonstrated above from 0,0 to 1,0 would be printed out as a single line with 8 characters:
+The move demonstrated above from 0,0 to 1,0 would be printed out as a single line with 8 characters:
 0:0:1:0:

 It is not allowed to skip moves.